-In the French Moderns exhibit at the Winnipeg art gallery a painting by the very famous Claude Monet is surrounded by three works by Eugene Boudin, an artist whose name isn’t as recognizable as Monet’s.
-I think I know why Monet’s masterpiece is bookended by Boudin’s paintings.
+In the French Moderns exhibit at the Winnipeg art gallery, I saw a painting by the very famous Claude Monet surrounded by three works by Eugene Boudin, an artist whose name isn’t as recognizable as Monet’s.
+I think I know why Monet’s masterpiece was bookended by Boudin’s paintings.

 Eugene Boudin loved the ocean.
 His Dad was a ferry-boat operator who took Eugene out to sea as a young boy to teach him the ferry trade.
 One day however Eugene fell into the ocean and nearly drowned.
 His mother put her foot down.
 Eugene wasn’t going back out to sea.
 He was going to school.
 There a teacher noticed his artistic talent and the rest is history.

 Eugene never lost his love of the sea, however.
 It is the subject of many of his paintings and on the backs of each one, he always wrote the weather conditions and the wind speed and direction on the day he painted. it.

 Boudin was sixteen years older than Claude Monet.
 The two grew up in Normandy towns just twelve kilometers apart from each other – Boudin in Honfleur and Monet in La Rave but they got to know each other in Paris.

 At about the same time as Eugene had his first painting accepted into the prestigious Paris Salon, he met Claude Monet.